gsixme/RequestHelper/README.md

 ## License

-APIRequestsHelperGSIX is available under the MIT license.
+RequestsHelper is available under the MIT license.
 See the LICENSE file for more info.